Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: proof of Proposition

 \section{proof of Proposition \ref{thm:W}}

 Let us write \eqref{eq:H.3} in the following short form:

 The first step of the proof is to remove the drift term $f^w$ using Dawson's Girsanov transformation.
 We summarize this transformation in the following lemma.
 We refer the reader to \cite[Section 10.2.1]{PratoZabczyk2013Stochastic} for its proof.
-Note that the definition of the stochastic integrals depends on the underlying probability measure $\mathrm P$.
-So sometimes we write ``$\mathrm P\text{-}\iint$'' for the stochastic integrals to emphasize this dependence. \begin{lemma} Suppose that $W$ is a white noise defined on a filtered probability space $(\Omega, \mathcal G, (\mathcal F_t)_{t\geq 0}, \mathrm P)$.
-Suppose that $h$ is a real-valued predictable random field satisfying
+Notice that in this section, since we are dealing with more than one probability measure, we sometimes write ``$\mathrm P\text{-}\iint$'' for the stochastic integral to emphasize the underlying probability measure $\mathrm P$.